 The SAC is responsible for organizing and managing activities, promotions, and competitions to recruit students and keep members active.
 The SAC provides students with opportunities to advance their careers and improve their professional experience.
 In order to support students’ training, careers, and professional relationships, we believe that facilitating active networking, interdisciplinary dialogue, and robotics education at all levels are fundamental goals toward which the Committee should work.
 To achieve these goals, SAC organizes events to give students the chance to find high quality information, as well as to find the best places where robotics innovators and scientists meet to exchange their knowledge and experience.

 The Student Activities Committee of the Robotics & Automation Society represents an exclusive resource for your career and knowledge.
 It offers occasions to meet and interact with leaders of academia and industry, and we may help find chances for mobility, jobs, internships, and financial support.
+General SAC Conference activities typically include a Photo Scavanger Hunt, Lunch with Leaders event, and Student's Evening.

 Student Activities at RAS Conferences